yuhenghub/AWSOrgManagement/README.md

 **Introduction**

-When using AWS Organization, monitoring member account status from management account especially the link between with management account is hard by using exsiting cloud monitoring components like cloudtrail and cloudwatch.
+When using AWS Organization, monitoring member account status from management account especially the link between with management account is hard by using exsiting cloud monitoring components like cloudtrail and cloudwatch alert.
 In order to implement member account monitoring automation, we created following pattern to implement the auto monitoring and send notification when such event occurs.
 In this example,we are monitoring the "Leave Organization" Event.
 For other event cannot be auto-tracked by cloudtrail and cloudwatch, you can use this pattern to implement the monitoring and alerts.

 **Pre-Requests:**